The Perfect Spicy Colombian Sauce (Ají Picante) for Empanadas

 • 1 whole Habañero Pepper

-Clean, rinse and destem the cilantro and parsley.
-Keep the leaves and tender stems in a fine mesh strainer.
+1. Clean and rinse the cilantro and parsley.
+Remove the stems, keeping the leaves and tender stems, and place them in a fine mesh strainer.

 Chopped cilantro and chef knife on cutting board